gavro081/izberi_izboren/tools/README.md

 - `participants.json` - array listing all courses with their number of participants.
 - `prerequisites.json` - array of subject prerequisites.
 - `professors.json` - array of all subjects with their respective professors and assistants.
-- `subject_details.json` - JSON containing all subjects and relevant information about them, aggregated from the other data files.
 - `subjects_by_program.json` - JSON listing all subjects and the programs for which they are mandatory.

 ### Scrapers